testfairy/docs/docs/04_iOS_SDK/32_Upload_dSYMs_(Xcode).md

 ##### Fatal: Can't find .dSYM folder!

-If while compiling you get the error `Fatal: Can't find .dSYM folder!`, it could be that your project is not configured to generate debug symbols.
+If, while compiling, you get the error `Fatal: Can't find .dSYM folder!`, your project may not be configured to generate debug symbols.
 [Here is how you setup Xcode to generate dSYMs](setup)